tornadocash/docs/how_to_anonymity_mining.md

 The withdrawal is also registered on chain, and your Anonymity Point accumulation stops.

 ### Update the Merkle Tree
 Before you can claim the Anonymity Points, the Merkle Tree (a [smart contract](https://etherscan.io/address/0x527653eA119F3E6a1F5BD18fbF4714081D7B31ce#code) must be updated.
-In simplified terms, the deposit transaction and the withdrawal transaction must be successfully linked.
+After the Merkle trees update a user can generate a zeroknowledge proof that he/she has deposited and withdrawn in that tree without revealing which exact deposit and withdrawal.
+Along with the proof the user increments its AP balance.
+The correctness of the increment is also validated by the smart contract (when it verifies the zk proof).
 When a user deposits, the deposit is registered in this smart contract.
 Once there are 256 of them, anyone can upload the deposits metadata (the most important is the block number) to the deposits merle tree managed by the contract.
-It’s a complex operation that’s why it’s done in batches and cost so much
+It’s a complex operation that’s why it’s done in batches and cost so much.

 To fully decentralize Tornado Cash, the Merkle Tree lies in a smart contract that can be updated by anyone.
 In the Tree Updater Github, edit the .env file and run the docker container.
 The Tree Updater Contract updates in batches of 256 deposit transactions, linking them to any withdrawals that happened in between.
 Updating the tree costs around 1.2M gas per batch.